About the Hanna Holborn Gray Special Collections Research Center

-The mission of the Special Collections Research Center, the principal repository for and steward of the Library's rare books, manuscripts, University Archives, and the Chicago Jazz Archives, is to provide primary sources to stimulate, enrich, and support research, teaching, learning, and administration at the University of Chicago.
+The Hanna Holborn Gray Special Collections Research Center is the principal repository for and steward of the Library's rare books, manuscripts, University Archives, and the Chicago Jazz Archives.
+Its mission is to provide primary sources to stimulate, enrich, and support research, teaching, learning, and administration at the University of Chicago.
 Special Collections makes these resources available to a broad constituency as part of the University's engagement with the larger community of scholars and independent researchers.
 In pursuit of its mission, Special Collections:

 - Provides unique opportunities for teaching and learning